sscopazzi/Doctor_Octopus_Cosplay/README.md

 5) Backpack, wood, paint, electrical conduit, etc.

 ## Questions
 If you have questions, please reach out!
-I'd be happy to provice what help I could if you want to make your own.
+I'd be happy to provide what help I can if you want to make your own.